 If the document did not open on the web browser automatically:

-- Right-click on top of the .html document icon, and select “Open with” option to choose the web browser of your preference.
+- Right-click on the .html document icon and select “Open with.”
+Choose your preferred web browser.
 The document should open on the selected web browser.

-- If the prior step did not work, you can copy the location of the document on your computer, and paste it on the web browser’s web address input.
+- If the previous step did not work, you can copy the document’s location on your computer and paste it onto the web browser’s web address input.

-Locate the web browser that just opened and observe the HTML document that you just created.
+Locate the web browser that just opened and observe the HTML document you created.